hpcleuven/Paraver/README.md

 wxparaver
 ```

 Once the Paraver GUI opens users can load the trace file from the *File/Load Trace* menu.
+As a first step one could then try any of the options under *Hints* menu to inspect the loaded trace.

 ## References
 https://tools.bsc.es/doc/html/extrae/index.html